Orbital Trauma Treatment in St. Louis

 Traumatic injuries and lacerations require careful repair to maintain appearance and function.
 Optimally, this is done on the first repair.
-There are important and special issues relating to the eyelids and tear ducts that demand the care of a specialist intimately familiar and experienced with this sort of injury.
-If you have suffered eyelid and facial trauma, you are a candidate for repair in St. Louis at Ophthalmic Plastic and Cosmetic Surgery, Inc. with Dr. Holds and his associates for your orbital trauma surgery.
+There are important and special issues relating to the eyelids and tear ducts that demand the care of a specialist that is intimately familiar and experienced with this sort of injury.
+This is why you should choose Dr. Holds and his associates for your orbital trauma surgery.